surveyjs/survey-library/README.md

     This command will run unit tests using [Karma](https://karma-runner.github.io/0.13/index.html)

 ## Wordpress
-We have [SurveyJS plugin](https://wordpress.org/plugins/surveyjs/) in the official wordpress repo
+We have a [SurveyJS plugin](https://wordpress.org/plugins/surveyjs/) in the official wordpress repo

 ## License